Animal field guide

 - The animal’s survival depends on timing as much as raw strength.

 To find Edible-nest Swiftlet in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside caves, cliffs, tropical forests, coastal limestone, and open feeding airspace fit Swiftlet because the principle needs the right physical stage, not just a generic habitat box.
+You usually do better by working one good piece of habitat inside native range keys: southeast_asia. caves, cliffs, tropical forests, coastal limestone, and open feeding airspace fit Swiftlet because the principle needs the right physical stage, not just a generic habitat box.
 This grounds Cavecraft in the exact place where the animal’s strategy works. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet